 - Review the Trademark Gazette published by the Cyprus IPO

 - Conduct regular online investigations

 As a side note, IPR-holders should try to implement new ways to ensure the expedited detection of counterfeits via technological advances such as Blockchain, as suggested by the Anti-Counterfeiting Blockathon Forum of the EUIPO Observatory and their Blockchain Use Case published on March 2019.

-The content of this article is intended to provide a general guide to the subject matter.
-For further information or advice, please contact Agis Charalambous, Head of IP at email@example.com
+The content of this article is valid as at the date of its first publication.
+It is intended to provide a general guide to the subject matter and does not constitute legal advice.
+We recommend that you seek professional advice on your specific matter before acting on any information provided.
+For further information or advice, please contact Agis Charalambous, Head of IP at firstname.lastname@example.org